Concept of Forgiveness:

 It is not just that it is great to forgive, asking for forgiveness from Allah has its own benefits.
 Here are some benefits of doing Istighfaar routinely:

 - It releases your stress.
 Asking for forgiveness from Allah Almighty relieves you of your stress and gives you peace of mind.
 The Holy Prophet (PBUH) has said: “If anyone constantly seeks pardon (from Allah), Allah will appoint for him a way out of every distress and a relief from every anxiety, and will provide sustenance for him from where he expects not.”
 If there is anything that we need in our stressful lives today, it is a relief after all.

-- Allah is the all-forgiving and asking for forgiveness from Allah erases your sins.
+- Allah is all-forgiving and asking for forgiveness from Allah erases your sins.
 In the Quran (2:58) Allah says “And say, ‘Relieve us of our burdens.’
 We will [then] forgive your sins for you, and We will increase the doers of good [in goodness and reward].”
-This itself is one of the reasons why asking for forgiveness from Allah relieves your stresses.
+This itself is one of the reasons why asking for forgiveness from Allah relieves your stress.